Selfnet/dashboard/README.md

 ### Why python3?

 If you're using debian oldstable and don't have up-to-date software available, try using a virtualenv, or some other distro.
-Python 3 has many improvements, e.g. multithreading support, which are important here, so get over it.
+Python 3 has many improvements, e.g. much better multithreading supporti, asyncio, ipaddres, etc., which are important here, so get over it.

 ### Why websockets?